edenreich/definition-driven-development/README.md

 - [ ] add example template and explanation how to modify the generated code
 - [ ] generate metrics based of customisations attributes in the OAS
+- [ ] search for OAS gRPC templates to generate the proto files